Skip to main content

 CFEC-Implementation-Timeline_ODOT.jpg

 The TSP Guidelines are a web-based resource to assist local jurisdictions in long-range transportation system planning.
-The guidelines outline the 'what', 'when', 'why' and 'how' of updating a TSP based on Oregon's Transportation Planning Rule and providing best practices, examples and additional resources.
-The TSP Guidelines are being updated to outline new CFEC requirements for jurisdictions within metropolitan areas.
-This project is managed by a collaborative team including staff from the ODOT Transportation Planning Unit and Climate Office and will engage stakeholders who use these tools most.
-The TSP Guidelines update will be informed by an Advisory Committee including representatives from cities, counties, consultants, advocacy, land use and public health.
+The guidelines outline the 'what', 'when', 'why' and 'how' of updating a TSP based on Oregon's Transportation Planning Rule and provide best practices, examples and additional resources.
+The TSP Guidelines are being updated to outline new requirements for jurisdictions within metropolitan areas.

 Advisory Committee